Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Introduction

 Solar-like oscillations are expected in stars with convective envelopes.
 We thus observe them in low-mass main sequence ($M \lesssim 1.5 M_\odot$), subgiant branch, and G-K red giant stars \citep{hekker_2011, white_2011}, which form the most abundant type of oscillators.
-A set of acoustic p-modes or standing sound waves probe the turbulent outer layers of these oscillators (refer to point \ref{item:p-mode}).
-In theory, these modes are damped stochastically excited harmonic oscillations, represented by a sequence of quasi-evenly spaced Lorentzian profiles in frequency space \citep{aerts_2010_book}.
-We can characterize these modes in power spectra to estimate stellar masses and radii using either the model-independent or model-dependent approach.
+A set of acoustic p-modes or standing sound waves probe the turbulent outer layers as well as the deep interior of these oscillators (refer to point \ref{item:p-mode} above).
+In theory, these modes are damped, stochastically excited harmonic oscillations, represented by a sequence of Lorentzian profiles with nearly even frequency spacing \citep{aerts_2010_book}.
+We can characterize these modes in power spectra to estimate stellar masses and radii using either a model-independent or model-dependent approach.
 The model-independent approach uses simple scaling relations with the Sun \citep{kjeldsen_1995} and is efficient as compared to detailed stellar modeling.
-However, its accuracy and precision is limited by the uncertainty on $\Delta \nu$ and $\nu_\mathrm{max}$ estimates and the approximations underlying the scaling relations.
-The stellar model-dependent approach provides more accurate and precise estimates, with the frequency estimates being the major source of uncertainty.
+However, its accuracy and precision is limited by that of $\Delta \nu$ and $\nu_\mathrm{max}$ estimates and the approximations underlying the scaling relations.
+The stellar model-dependent approach \citep[e.g.,][]{miglio_2005, quirion_2010, silva-aquirre_2017} provides more accurate and precise estimates, with the frequency estimates being the major source of uncertainty.

-In this paper, we target the reduction of uncertainty on $\Delta \nu$ and $\nu_\mathrm{max}$ as well as individual p-mode frequencies as a way to provide stringent constraints on stellar masses, radii, and therefore ages, beyond the ${\sim} 3 \%$, ${\sim} 1 \%$, and ${\sim}10 \%$ precision of current methods \citep{bellinger_2019}.
-To reduce these uncertainties, we present a new frequency analysis method, the multitaper NUFFT (\texttt{mtNUFFT}) periodogram, that mitigates the statistical issues of the standard Lomb-Scargle (LS) periodogram to better estimate power spectra (detailed in \ref{subsec:stats}).
-Our focus is mainly on precise estimation of red giant ages as they help characterize ensembles of stellar populations out to large distances, thereby enabling Galactic archaeological studies.
+In this paper, we target the efficient extraction of $\Delta \nu$ and $\nu_\mathrm{max}$ as well as individual p-mode parameters as a way to provide stringent constraints on stellar masses, radii, and therefore ages \citep{bellinger_2019}.
+We present a new frequency analysis method, the multitaper NUFFT (\texttt{mtNUFFT}) periodogram, that mitigates the statistical issues of the standard LS periodogram, resulting in better power spectrum estimates (detailed in Section \ref{subsec:stats}).
+This new periodogram is an extension of the \texttt{mtLS} periodogram developed in \cite{springford_2020}.
+Our focus is mainly on mode parameter estimation for red giants, as these stars help characterize ensembles of stellar populations out to large distances, thereby enabling Galactic archaeological studies.